cpoonolly/bootstrap-express-react-mongo/README.md

 For the most part all you need to do is modify the code!
 Changes are picked up automatically!

 Exceptions to this are:
-- When adding new npm packages you should run `docker-compose down && docker-compose build && docker-compose up -d`
+- When adding new npm packages
 - When picking up changes on the prod server

+For both these cases simply run `docker-compose down && docker-compose build && docker-compose up -d`